sequelize/sequelize/docs/migrations.md

 **Note:** _If your database doesn't exists yet, you can just call `db:create` command.
 With proper access it will create that database for you._

 ### Creating first Model (and Migration)
-Once you have properly configured CLI config file you are ready to create you first migration.
-Its as simple as executing a simple command.
+Once you have properly configured CLI config file you are ready to create your first migration.
+It's as simple as executing a simple command.

 We will use `model:generate` command.
 This command requires two options

 - `name`, Name of the model
 - `attributes`, List of model attributes

-Lets create a model named `User`
+Let's create a model named `User`.

 ```bash
 $ node_modules/.bin/sequelize model:generate --name User --attributes firstName:string,lastName:string,email:string